PantherXOS/px/README.md

 # PX

-`px` is a `guix` overlay that aims to automate certain steps, and offer additional guidance where necessary.
+`px` is a `guix` and `flatpak` overlay that aims to automate certain steps, and offer additional guidance where necessary.

 ## Introduction